distantForest/time_scheduler/documentation/example_requirement_specification.md

 | 1.4.1          | Function shall complete even if it exceeds the period length.                         | Verified    | Timing Test             | Passed       | #23      |
 | 2.1            | The component shall interface with a Nios II processor via Avalon interfaces.         | Completed   | Hardware Interface Test | Passed       | #24      |
 | 2.2.1          | The number of periods the component will handle must be configurable.                 | In Progress | Configuration Test      | Pending      | #25      |

 ---

-## How to Use the Document

-### Requirements Management:
-- **Each Requirement** is listed with clear details, including priority, acceptance criteria, status, and verification methods.
-- **Traceability**: Each requirement can be tracked through its status (e.g., **Not Started**, **In Progress**, **Completed**, **Verified**) using the RTM.
-- **Dependencies**: Dependencies are clearly noted for requirements that are dependent on others before they can be implemented or tested.

-### RTM:
-- The **Requirements Traceability Matrix (RTM)** provides a high-level view of the status of each requirement, linking them to milestones, labels, and test results.
-- The **Status** of each requirement is tracked (e.g., "Not Started," "In Progress," "Completed," "Verified").
-- The **Test Results** column is used to track the success or failure of tests associated with each requirement.

----

-<a name="my-custom-anchor-point"></a>

-### How to Maintain the Document:
-1. **Updating Status**: As work progresses, the status of each requirement should be updated in both the main specification and RTM table.
-2. **Verification**: The test results should be updated once tests are executed.
-3. **Linking to Code**: When pull requests are merged, link them to the corresponding requirements in the **PR Links** column.
-4. **Dependencies**: Keep track of interdependencies between requirements, especially if one requirement cannot be implemented until another is completed.

----